Mousa-Becquerel/Solar-intelligence/DATABASE_SETUP.md

 ## Overview
 This guide explains how to set up a PostgreSQL database on Render to persist conversation history across deployments.

+## Important Note: Python 3.13 Compatibility
+This application uses `psycopg3` (psycopg[binary]==3.1.18) for PostgreSQL connections, which is compatible with Python 3.13.
+The older `psycopg2` package has known compatibility issues with Python 3.13.

 ## Step 1: Create PostgreSQL Database on Render

 1. Go to [Render Dashboard](https://dashboard.render.com)